sukumar0919/MyturkishMusicAnalysis/README.md

 ## Dataset Source

-The dataset used in this analysis is sourced from https://archive.ics.uci.edu/dataset/862/turkish+music+emotion.
+The dataset used in this analysis is sourced from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/862/turkish+music+emotion).
 It comprises a collection of Turkish music tracks, each labeled with specific emotional categories.

 ## Tools and Technologies

-The analysis utilizes the following tools and technologies:
+The analysis utilizes a range of tools and technologies, including:

-- Python 3
+- **Python 3**: The programming language for data analysis.
-- Pandas
+- **Pandas**: A data manipulation and analysis library.
-- Matplotlib
+- **Matplotlib**: A plotting library for creating static, animated, and interactive visualizations.
-- Seaborn
+- **Seaborn**: A statistical data visualization library.

 ## Structure